robert-ursu/image-resizer/README.md

 ## Adding images

 Copy the images in the `images` directory inside the `dist` directory.
 For docker containers you can mount `/app/images` to the host or you can drop your images there by other means.
+I included some images of my cat in the `seed-images` to use while testing the service.

 ## Running the project